Are you providing an appraisal that reflects the value of energy efficient performance?

 - Earth Advantage Institute : Earth Advantage is a nonprofit organization acting as the premier green building program in the Pacific Northwest.
 In May 2009, they issued a report (246KB) that indicates third-party certified homes, such as ENERGY STAR certified homes, sell for a premium in key Northwest markets.

 - The Appraisal Institute : The Appraisal Institute is a global membership association of professional real estate appraisers.
-Their website hosts information on valuing green buildings, including information on their certificate program called Valuation of Sustainable Buildings
+Their website hosts information on valuing green buildings, including information on their certificate program called Valuation of Sustainable Buildings as well as a Residential Green and Energy Efficient Addendum (303KB) that can be completed by appraisers as well as homeowners to identify and describe a home's green and energy efficiency features.

 - In Tight Market, Real Estate Agents Tout Eco Features : This National Public Radio story from December 12, 2009 discusses the real estate industry as it relates to green building.